lynnlangit/Spark-Scala-EKS/EKS-setup-notes.md

+# Using AWS EKS (Kubernetes)

-## VariantSpark-k Setup Process
+## Setup Process

 A number of these steps need to be performed ONLY ONCE during setup on a particular client machine.
 Also please verify that all objects are removed when you tear down a cluster.

  - Plan for 2-3 hours for the **intial** set up and test.
  - Plan for 5-15 minutes to subsequent setup on same client machine.
- - Plan for for 3-4 minutes for small-sized VariantSpark job runs.
+ - Plan for for 3-4 minutes for small-sized SparkML job runs.
  - Plan for 20-30 minutes for cluster tear down.

  ---